AndresParraSilva/private_chatGPT/README.md

 - **Responsive UI**: Built using Streamlit, offering a responsive and dynamically updating user interface.

 ## Future developments
-- **Orphan Message Cleanup**: Implement automated deletion of orphan messages that are no longer linked to any threads to maintain database efficiency.
 - **Dynamic Model Selection**: Allow users to switch between different AI models on-the-fly to adapt to diverse conversational needs and complexities.
 - **Thread Templates**: Enable saving and reusing thread templates for quick setup of common discussion patterns or topics.
 - **Image Support**: Integrate ability to handle image-based interactions, enriching the scope of conversations possible within the application.